-The most powerful reporting tools are available with Advanced Reports, including geographic maps, crosstabs, repeating groups, complex join, filter, and sort logic, linked child reports, and more.
-Advanced Reports are made using an Excel-like grid-based interface.
+The most powerful reporting tools are available with Advanced Reports, including geographic maps; CrossTabs; repeating groups; complex join, filter, and sort logic; drilldowns to linked child reports, and more.
+Advanced Reports are made using an spreadsheet-like cell-grid interface.
 The Advanced Report Designer allows users to build reports without requiring knowledge of SQL or the underlying data model.
-Advanced Reports can be executed to a browser-based Report Viewer interface, which allows for interactivity, additional changes to be made without re-running the report, and for saving user-specific customizations.
+Advanced Reports can be executed to a browser-based Report Viewer interface, which allows for interactivity, additional changes to be made without re-running the report, and for saving user-specific customization.

 Advanced Reports can be scheduled, added to Chained Reports and Dashboards, embedded into web pages, used to populate document templates, and exported to multiple formats.